metafy-gg/vite-plugin-svelte-svg/README.md

 ## Credits

-This plugin exists because of these great plugins:
+This plugin is based on the work from the following projects:

 - https://github.com/codefeathers/rollup-plugin-svelte-svg
 - https://github.com/visualfanatic/vite-svg